Former scout leader jailed for 6½ years for sexual abuse of four boys

 Dublin Circuit Criminal Court heard that during an interview with gardaí in 2016, David O’Brien estimated he abused between 30 or 40 children while he was a scout leader.
 File photograph: Dave Meehan/The Irish Times

-A former Dublin scout leader has been jailed for six and a half years for the sexual abuse of four boys.
+A former scout leader in Dublin has been jailed for six and a half years for the sexual abuse of four boys.

 Judge O’Connor said the case was aggravated by the breach of trust and by three of the victims being warned not to tell anyone.
 She said the victims were “deprived the innocence of childhood”.